I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

 \subsection{Candidate Techniques}

 As there exist no approaches explicitly designed for anonymizing source code, we focus on techniques that reduce the presence of coding style.
-Specifically, we examine the following three candidate techniques: \emph{code normalization}, \emph{coding style imitation}, and \emph{code obfuscation}.
-All three techniques differ in the amount and precision of their modifications.
-While normalization and imitation modify targeted aspects of the source code to unify coding style, obfuscation rewrites the whole program, seemingly destroying all stylistic patterns.
+Specifically, we examine three candidate techniques: \emph{code normalization}, \emph{coding style imitation}, and \emph{code obfuscation}.
+All three differ in the amount and precision of their modifications.

-\subsubsection{Code normalization}
+\subsubsection{Code Normalization}

 The goal of normalization is to modify code so that it conforms to a given policy or style guide.
 Normalization is regularly employed in collaborative software development, and larger projects typically define detailed guidelines for the layout and structure of code \citep[e.g.,~][]{linux-style, chrome-style, firefox-style}.
-Inspired by the available style guidelines, we develop an own code normalization that aims to unify as much of the coding style as possible.
-In particular, we implement 13 normalization rules for C source code.
-These rules unify the code layout, replace the names of variables and functions, reduce the variety of data types, and simplify control structures.
-All transformations preserve the program semantics, so that the normalization complies with our definition of an anonymization method in \autoref{sec:modeling-anonymity}. \autoref{tab:norm-rules} in \appref{sec:appendix-normalization} provides a detailed listing of the implemented rules.
+Inspired by the available style guidelines, we develop a strong code normalization and make it available to the research community.
+Our normalization builds on 13 transformation rules for C code that unify the code layout, replace the names of variables and functions, reduce the variety of data types, and simplify control structures.
+All rules preserve the program semantics, so that the normalization complies with our definition of an anonymization method. \autoref{tab:norm-rules} in \appref{sec:appendix-normalization} provides a detailed listing of the implemented rules.

 Note that code normalization can be applied without access to an attribution method and thus provides a generic approach for reducing the presence of stylistic patterns in source code.